Everyone has their arch-enemy. Batman and the Joker. The Lakers and the Celtics. Coke and Pepsi.

 We then use Black Beauty sand to coat the crack band to help the sealer resist being tacky.
 We will always note the linear footage of the worst cracks so that our customers know what they are getting for their money.

-If you’d like to know more about our driveway crack sealer and other asphalt repair capabilities, contact Beckage Sealcoating.
-We’ve spent more than 20 years helping homeowners throughout New Jersey maintain their driveways, and we look forward to demonstrating what we can do for your home.
+If you’d like to know more about our asphalt driveway crack repair capabilities, contact Beckage Sealcoating.
+We’ve spent more than 20 years helping homeowners in the Hunterdon, Warren and Somerset, NJ areas maintain their driveways, and we look forward to demonstrating what we can do for your home.